kreuzter/periodicBladeMesh/README.md

 ## Refinements

 - `baseline size` is applied on the **surface of the blade**
-- `mesh size from curvature` is quite a tricky parameter.
+- `mesh size from curvature` (number of nodes on 2 $\pi$ arc) is quite a tricky parameter.
 It could take care of the edges and there would be no need for tuning of parameters of their refinement.
 But this parameter also refines the periodicities, which can lead to lower quality of mesh.
 Use it carefully.